 The Hardest Word: A Yom Kippur Story by Jacqueline Jules, illustrated by Katherine Janus Kahn

 Gorgeous, fantastical illustrations show a gigantic, colorful bird called the Ziz.
 Since he blocked out the sun for the children’s play, he started to fly at night instead of the day — but he bumped into a star which fell to the earth and made a large hole.
 He continues accidentally bumping into things and causing problems.
 God tells the Ziz to search for the hardest word which he doesn’t find — until he tells God that he’s sorry for failing in the task.
-It turns out that sorry is the hardest word and appropriate for the Day of Atonement.
+It turns out that the word sorry is the hardest word but it’s 100% appropriate for the Day of Atonement.

 Talia and the Very YUM Kippur by Linda Elovitz Marshall, illustrated by Francesca Assirelli

 Grandma asks Talia to help her prepare a Yum Kippur breakfast kugel, but first, Talia needs to collect the eggs, milk the cow, boil noodles, and gather all the other ingredients.
 The next day, Talia apologizes to her grandmother for breaking something.
 The family fasts during the day and at night, enjoys the dishes that Talia and Grandma had prepared the previous day.